Johnlock1/books-review-website/README.md

 ## Known Issues

-Passwords are saved as text.
+**Passwords are saved as plain text.**
 I tried to hash the passwords by importing `from passlib.apps import custom_app_context` and using `hash` method, but I couldn't get it to work.

+## Live site
+You can check the site at https://johnlock1-cs50-project1.herokuapp.com

 ## Author